Jem History, Family Crest & Coats of Arms

 Early History of the Jem family

-Another 133 words (10 lines of text) covering the years 135 and 1356 are included under the topic Early Jem History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jem research.
+Another 67 words (5 lines of text) covering the years 1356, 1596, 1678, 1596, 1661, 1649 and 1650 are included under the topic Early Jem History in all our PDF Extended History products and printed products wherever possible.

 Jem Spelling Variations